FrameChangers Book Club

 We thought we'd create a resource to share some of these and allow us to explore the power of these Frame Changers.
 So we now run a quarterly series of Book Club sessions, where one or two of our LDP community members will speak about a book that has profoundly changed them - and how.

-Use the booking button below to reserve your place (and suggest your FrameChanger book if you have one).
+Use the booking button below to reserve your place (and suggest your FrameChanger book if you have one) to share perspectives.

-Our last FrameChanger session featured Feeling and Knowing: making minds conscious by Antonio Damasio and you can listen to the discussion here.
+Previous FrameChanger session featuring Feeling and Knowing: making minds conscious by Antonio Damasio is available to listen to as a podcast here.

 The relationship between adult development and consciousness is a dynamic and increasingly explored area of psychology, suggesting that our inner world of awareness is not static but evolves in complexity and depth throughout our lives.
 In essence, adult development is not merely about aging; it's about the potential for a profound transformation in how we understand ourselves, our relationships, and the world around us - a journey that is intrinsically linked to the evolution of our consciousness.